iabs-neuro/mango/README.md

 ## Usage

-1. Perform the steps from `Installation` section

-2. Run `python demo_ttopt.py`, then see the outputs in the terminal

-3. Run `python demo.py am`, then see the outputs in the terminal and the `result` folder with the result for simple Activation Maximization (AM)

-4. Run `python demo.py gan`, then see the outputs in the terminal and the `result` folder with the result for real test
+Run `python demo.py`, then see the outputs in the terminal and results in the `result` folder (`log` and `image` subfolders).

+> Before starting the next calculation, you can completely delete or rename the `result` folder.
+A new `result` folder will be created automatically in this case.

 ## Usage with colab